Gordon999/Pi_Hailo_Wildlife/README.md

 # Pi_Hailo_Wildlife
 Pi5 + Hailo HAT + PI Camera to capture Wildlife videos

+It is a modified version of the hailo pi5 detection.py example https://github.com/hailo-ai/hailo-rpi5-examples/tree/main/basic_pipelines

 Note I use a 8GB Pi5, and save frames to RAM, if you expect a lot of detections, and hence long videos this may fill the ram and at present l haven't any detection to stop this.
 It could be added if required.